 Use the right keywords for the job you’re applying to.

-The abbreviation stands for Applicant Tracking System, and it’s basically a software that stores all job applications, allowing recruiters to search and sift through thousands of resumes in a matter of seconds.
+The abbreviation stands for Applicant Tracking System.
+It’s basically a recruitment software hiring managers use to store all online job applications.
+This gives recruiters the ability to search and sift through thousands of resumes in a matter of seconds.

 For example, if you’re applying for an Administrative Assistant position, you want to include that in your resume.
 You can include it in the header as well—that way, when the recruiter types “Administrative Assistant” your resume will appear.

-But you’re still not done.
 You want something that will get their attention.
-Make sure you put some extra effort into crafting the header section of your resume.
-That way, you have a bigger chance to not only get noticed but be remembered by the recruiter.
+Make sure you put some extra effort into crafting the perfect header section of your resume.
+That way, you have a bigger chance to not only get noticed but to be remembered by the recruiter.

 If you’re not sure what keywords to use, just go to the job ad and try to pinpoint the phrases that stick out most and then use them while you write your resume.

 You’ve almost updated your resume to the point of perfection (i.e. it’s almost ready for the recruiters to see).

 Update the “Training & Certification” section.

 There’s a huge chance that you’ve gained new skills since you last updated your resume and you want to showcase this to the recruiters.

 Updating your resume based on your experience.

-We covered all of the most important sections that you have to freshen up when you’re updating your resume.
+We covered all of the most important resume sections that you have to freshen up when you’re updating your resume.

-And by step further, we mean, we want to share with you how you should update your resume based on your experience.
+And by a step further, we mean, we want to share with you how you should update your resume based on your experience.
 Namely: